ConsciousML/python-template/README.md

 This repository is a template to provide Continuous Integration (CI) for any kind of Python projects.<br>
 The main purpose of this repository is to prevent programmers to waste time re-creating their Python CI over and over each time they have to create a new project. <br>
+GitHub Actions is the CI/CD platform used in this repository. <br>

 ## Usage
 The process is quite simple:
 - Create a project from template pointing to this repository.
 Follow this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for further explanation on how to create a project from template.
+- Follow the Setup section.
+- Test the CI by running the `main-ci` manually.
+To run a workflow manually follow this [link](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).
+- Create a branch from `main`.
+- Remove the `mymodule` example package and create your own at the root of the repository.
+- Create your own package and the approriate tests.
+- Create a Pull Request and merge your code on `main`.
+- By default, each time you try to merge a PR the CI will be triggered and the user will be allowed to merge if all the tests pass.

+Congratulation !
+You have now a repository with a functional CI to maintain your code standard to a stellar level ;)

 ## Features
 ### Overview